 The SECOND Sabbath after Jesus died

 The Bible states that after the annual Sabbath known as the Feast of Unleavened Bread had ended (on sunset Thursday), three women went to buy spices for Jesus' body (Mark 16:1).
-After buying spices for Jesus' body, the women spent the rest of Friday preparing them.
-When the Saturday Sabbath started at sunset Friday the women rested (Luke 23:56).
+After buying spices, the women spent the rest of Friday preparing them.
+When the weekly Sabbath started at sunset Friday, the women rested (Luke 23:56).
+After resting two of the women, Mary Magdalene and another Mary, go to observe Jesus' tomb late on the weekly Sabbath.

 "Now late on the Sabbath, as the first day of the weeks was drawing near, Mary Magdalene and the other Mary came to observe the sepulcher."
 (Matthew 28:1, HBFV)